kuhumcst/texton/INSTALL.md

     $> sudo ./compileTomcat.sh
     $> sudo /opt/tomcat/latest/bin/startup.sh

-(Here we assume you installed Tomcat from a downloaded archive, see above.)
+Here we assume you installed Tomcat from a downloaded archive, see above.

-You can clone whereever you want.
-Here we assumed that you were in your home folder.
 The Text Tonsorium only needs the .war file that is the result of compiling the java source.
 But for the second step, it is important that the script can `see' ../Bracmat/java-JNI/java.
 See the build.xml file.

-Then, open a browser and navigate to http://localhost:8080/ That should open the Tomcat welcome page.
-Click the "Manager App" button, using the user and password that you defined in tomcat-users.xml.
-Then, in the "Path" column, click "/texton".
-That must open the Text Tonsorium front page.
+### running Text Tonsorium the first time

+Open a browser and navigate to http://localhost:8080/texton/

-Before proceeding, we need to install the metadata table that the Text Tonsorium needs to compute workflows.
+Before proceeding, we need to install the metadata tables that the Text Tonsorium needs to compute workflows.
 Assuming that the Text Tonsorium is installed in /opt, do

     $> cd /opt/texton/BASE/
     $> ls -lrt alltables*